diegopulido2d/ShuffleStore_GradiwebTest/README.md

 # Launch the project in port 3000
 npm start

-# Create a local build of the project
+# Create a theme.bundle.js file of the project, inside the assets directory
 npm run build
 ```